lgblgblgb/mega65-utils/cpm/README.md

-# 8080 (software) and CP/M emulator for the Mega-65
+# 8080 (software) emulator and CP/M implementation for the Mega-65

 This tool tries to implement a CP/M emulator for the Mega-65 with software emulation of the 8080 CPU.
 Emulating Z80 would be nicer, but also it's a bigger